-The Galapagos Islands are the world’s second-largest marine reserve after the Great Barrier Reef in Australia.
+The Galapagos Islands, orcas the locals say Galap, are the world’s second-largest marine reserve after the Great Barrier Reef in Australia.
 However, they’re a lot more remote, making it a much less common holiday destination.
 Discovered entirely by accident in 1535, the Galapagos Islands consist of 21 islands spread out over nearly 8000 square kilometres.
 The Galapagos Islands are just over 900 km to the west of Ecuador so getting there isn’t easy but it’s definitely worth it.
 The unique geology and geography, the incredibly diverse endemic species, and the teeming marine life make the Galapagos a very worthwhile trip, especially if you’re already in the region.

 The Galapagos Islands are also famous for having one of the highest levels of Endemic species on Earth with crowd-pleasers like the Marine Iguana, Galapagos Penguin (The only Penguin species to live at the equator) and of course the Galapagos Giant Tortoise.
 However, there are plenty of lesser-known but fascinating species to be found such as the Galapagos Hawk and the Vampire Finch (which occasionally feeds on the blood of two other popular native species the Nazca and Blue Footed Boobies).
 In fact, the island is a bird watcher’s paradise with 45 species of bird only being found on the islands.